hokkanen/bessel/README.md

 // Compile to run parallel on GPU with HIP and MPI make HIP=CUDA MPI=1

-// Compile to run sequentially on CPU with MPI make HOST=1 MPI=1
+// Compile to run sequentially on CPU with MPI and MATPLOT make HOST=1 MPI=1 MATPLOT=1

 ```